Ghostbusters have a handheld device that detects “psycho-kinetic energy” (PKE), called, appropriately, the P.K.E. Meter.

 “This is where we store all the vapors, entities, and slimers that we trap.
 Very simple, really.
 Loaded trap here.
 Unlock the system…” He grabs the red door lever and cranks it counterclockwise 90 degrees and lowers the door to reveal a slot for the trap.

 “Insert the trap,” he continues, and a sucking sound is heard and the green lightbulb goes off and the red lightbulb turns on.

 Once ghosts are bound by the streams from the Proton Packs, they can be trapped by a special trap.
 It has two parts: The trap itself, that is roughly the size of a toaster, and the foot pedal activation switch, which connects to the trap box by a long black cord.

-To open the trap, a ghostbuster simple steps on the foot pedal.
-For a second the trap sparks with some unknown energy, and opens to reveal a supernatural light within.
+To open the trap, a ghostbuster simply steps on the foot pedal.
+For a second the trap sparks with some unknown energy and opens to reveal a supernatural light within.
 Once open, the bound ghost can be manipulated down towards the trap.

 The Ghostbusters wear “unlicensed particle accelerators” to shoot a stream of energy from an attached gun.
 Usefully, this positively-charged stream of energy can bind ghosts.
 The Pack is the size of a large camper’s backpack and is worn like one.
 The Proton pack must be turned on and warmed up before use.
 Its switch, oddly, is on the back, where the user cannot get to it themselves.